Ignorance Or Historical Censorship?

 Return to the articles index.

-This year is the bicentenary of the birth of the first Australian-born clergyman, and the first Dean of our Cathedral: William Macquarie Cowper.
+2010 was the bicentenary of the birth of the first Australian-born clergyman, and the first Dean of St Andrew's Cathedral: William Macquarie Cowper.
 His father, for many years the rector of St Philip’s York Street, arrived in 1809 as the third chaplain to the penal colony.
 William was born the next year, and as his middle name indicates, had the newly arrived governor as his godfather.

 I hated Australian history at school.
 We seemed to be taught it every year and it never interested me.
 Mind you, not much did interest me at school.
 If it weren’t for the extra-curricular activities I would have died of boredom.
 It wasn’t till my third year at university when I took a course in historical geography that I discovered any interest in our own history.